s-maibuecher/learnAzureProject/README.md

-[ ]in Docker:
+in Docker:

-    [ ] GET endpoint, which give back count of api calls to its endpoint [ ] connected postgres db
+[ ] GET endpoint, which give back count of api calls to its endpoint

+[ ] connected postgres db in separate Container

 [ ] served from Azure